February 29, 2020

 Rocky and His Friends ad.

 After two delays because of the animation difficulties, Rocky and His Friends finally debuted on ABC on November 19, 1959; airing twice a week on Tuesday and Thursday afternoons following American Bandstand.
 Along with Scott and Anderson, the series was written by Chris Jenkyns, George Atkins, Chris Hayward, Lloyd Turner, Allan Burns and Jim Critchfield.
-The original theme was composed by Frank Comstock.
+The original theme was composed by Frank Comstock

 Fearless Leader REALLY doesn't like failure.

-At the core of the show was the adventures of Rocket J. “Rocky” Squirrel (Foray) and the good-natured but dim-witted Bullwinkle J. Moose (Scott), residents of Frostbite Falls, Minnesota.
+At the core of the show were the adventures of Rocket J. “Rocky” Squirrel (Foray) and the good-natured but dim-witted Bullwinkle J. Moose (Scott), residents of Frostbite Falls, Minnesota.
 The pair often found themselves at odds with the villainous spies Boris Badenov (a pun on Boris Godunov, voiced by Frees), a master of disguise, and Natasha Fatale (a pun on “femme fatale”, voiced by Foray).
 They hailed from the fictional nation of Pottsylvania where they were under the command of the dictator known only as Fearless Leader (Scott).
 The designs for Boris and Natasha were inspired by Gomez and Morticia Addams from The Addams Family comic strip, while Boris’ temper and accent were inspired by Akim Tamiroff and his role in The Great McGinty.
 Conrad served as the narrator, with characters often breaking the fourth wall to interact with him or recognizing that they were in a show in general.
 Other characters included moon men Cloyd (Frees) and Gidney (Scott), whose names were based on the most boring ones in Ward’s mind, “Sindey” and “Floyd”, and incompetent sailor Captain Peter “Wrongway” Peachfuzz (named for producer Piech and voiced by Frees, who initially had him sound like a parrot but later adopted a voice modeled after Ed Wynn).

 Bullwinkle and Rocky with Captain Peachfuzz.